 Let’s compare this to a typical 1.5-hour remote coaching session — where you fire up your home flight sim, connect with your instructor via Zoom, and within minutes, you can be in the virtual cockpit practicing maneuvers:

-As you can see, the effective cost of each minute of maneuver practice in a real aircraft is nearly 8 times higher than doing so with a remote instructor in your simulator.
+As you can see, the effective cost of each minute of maneuver practice in a real aircraft is over 7 times higher than doing so with a remote instructor in your simulator.